julitiux/julitiux/content/posts/the_rust_programming_language.md

 ## Allowing Multiple Guesses with Looping

-The loop keyword creates an infinite loop
+The loop keyword creates an infinite loop.

 ```rust
 // --snip--